aaronbi/web_tech_final_flask/README.md

 # About
 This is the source code for a website for organizing outdoor climbing trips.
+More information about the website itself can be found on its [about page](https://aaronbi.xyz/about).
 This project uses Flask for most of its serverside operations, HTML/CSS for page structure, JS for dynamic elements of pages, and is deployed using AWS(EC2, gunicorn, nginx, Elastic IPs, Route 53)/Cloudflare.

 An EC2 ubuntu instance is running the server using gunicorn and nginx.
 Elastic Ips and Route 53 are used to redirect the